Interstate 375 (Michigan): History

 Construction on the first segments of the Chrysler Freeway started on January 30, 1959.
 The area where the freeway was built was called Black Bottom, a historic district that received its name from the soil found there by French explorers.
 In the 1940s and 1950s, the area was home to a community of African-American entrepreneurs and businesses that rivaled Harlem in New York City.
 Black Bottom was one of the oldest neighborhoods in the city, and, at the time of freeway construction, it had wooden sewers and dilapidated buildings.

-In the 1950s and 1960s, many lower-class African-American residents lived in overcrowded and run-down housing in Black Bottom.
-These residents could not afford to maintain their homes because of their low income, leading outsiders to view the area as neglected and in need of updating and development.
-The area, like Corktown to the west of downtown, was targeted by urban planners for urban renewal and infrastructure improvements in the 1950s and 1960s, which included the Chrysler Freeway and public housing projects.
+In the 1950s and 1960s, the neighborhood was one of the poorest in the city.
+There was a perception among whites that the duplexes its residents lived in were overcrowded and run-down, putting the neighborhood in the crosshairs of the 1960s policies of slum clearance.
+The area, like Corktown to the west of downtown, was targeted by urban planners for demolition in the 1950s and 1960s, which included the Chrysler Freeway and public housing projects.

 In the case of the construction of the Chrysler Freeway, some of the most crucial entertainment and cultural communities in Detroit, Black Bottom, and Paradise Valley were destroyed.
+The unrest this caused is sometimes cited as a contributing factor to the 1967 Detroit riot.